-The function of garage door springs is to counterbalance the weight of the garage door and thereby make it easy to open and close.
-For example, if a garage door weighs 150kg, the springs need to provide a force of 150kg to pull against the weight of the door.
+As garage doors are heavy, we use garage door springs mechanisms so that we can easily open and close the doors.
+For example, if a garage door weighs 150kg, the springs must provide a force of 150kg to pull against the weight of the door.
 This is achieved by using springs that either turn or stretch certain parts and thereby balance the door.

-There are two different types of garage door spring mechanisms that are used on sectional doors:
+There are two different types of garage door spring mechanisms that we use on sectional doors:

 Garage Door Springs: Torsion Springs